thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) for a
 while, but I still remember when I first tried PulseAudio during the 0.x in Fedora and having tons of issues.
-So bonus points for PipeWire developers for polishing the experience of enough that most people will feel no diffference.
+So bonus points for PipeWire developers for polishing the experience of enough that most people will feel no difference.

 To enable PipeWire, I would recommend: